 Cell-free DNA is an indicator of dying cells, therefore it has been hypothesized that transplant patients experiencing organ injury associated with acute rejection will have higher levels of donor-derived cell free DNA (dd-cfDNA) than patients without rejection.
-Elevated dd-cfDNA in plasma has been associated with transplant rejection in heart, liver, lung, kidney, and bone marrow recipients (Synder et al. 2011; Grskovic et al. 2016; Sharon et al. 2017; Jordan et al. 2018).
+Elevated dd-cfDNA in plasma has been associated with transplant rejection in heart, liver, lung, kidney, and bone marrow recipients (Synder et al. 2011; Grskovic et al. 2016; Sharon et al. 2017; Jordan et al. 2018; Sayah et al. 2020).
 It has been proposed that these tests be used for serial monitoring in order to detect new onset injury or rejection prior to clinical symptoms, however the optimal time interval has yet to be established (Bloom et al. 2017; Knight et al. 2019).
+Furthermore, the ability of dd-cfDNA technology to accurately predict rejection may be different depending on the type of organ rejection; the data is more robust in the setting of antibody mediated rejection versus T-cell mediated rejection (Wijtvliet et al. 2020).
 In addition, dd-cfDNA testing may be able to be used to guide immunosuppressive treatment of rejection by helping to determine the minimum effective dose, although larger studies to validate this use have not been published (Oellerich et al. 2014).
 The evaluation of donor-derived cell free DNA has not yet been addressed by professional societies such as the American Society of Transplantation, European Society for Organ Transplantation, or the British Transplantation Society.

 Gene expression profiles analyze RNA expression levels of certain genes associated with acute cellular rejection with the end goal to distinguish between rejection and the absence of rejection (Pham et al. 2010).
-This testing methodology has been most studied in the setting of post-cardiac transplantation monitoring, although it has been explored in other allografts (e.g. kidney).
+This testing methodology has been most studied in the setting of post-cardiac transplantation monitoring, although it has been explored in other allografts (e.g., kidney).
 In low risk (stable) heart transplant patients, those who underwent transplant monitoring via gene expression profiling (specifically Allomap) had no worse outcomes than those who were monitored via the conventional method of endomyocardial biopsy (Pham et al. 2010).
 The GEP group also had six-fold fewer biopsies during the study period (Pham et al. 2010).
 While the current International Society of Heart and Lung Transplantation guidelines do state that GEPs (specifically Allomap) can be used to rule out the presence of acute heart rejection (grade 2R or greater) in low risk patients between 6 months and 5 years post-transplant, the use of GEPs is not universally accepted (Costanzo et al. 2010; Crespo-Leiro et al. 2017).
 This may be due to the test's limited sensitivity for detection of acute rejection and its inability to detect antibody-mediated rejection (Crespo-Leiro et al. 2017).

-The use of noninvasive transplant monitoring methodologies to evaluate transplant rejection is a promising new development in the field of transplant medicine, however the clinical utility of these technologies has yet to be uniformly established (Knight et al. 2019).
+The use of noninvasive transplant monitoring methodologies to evaluate transplant rejection is a promising new development in the field of transplant medicine, however the clinical utility of these technologies has yet to be uniformly established (Knight et al. 2019; Dengu 2020).
 It is not clear if results of these tests will ultimately preclude the need for invasive biopsy in the majority of patients.
-Additional information from prospective trials as well as interventional studies are needed to demonstrate the clinical utility (Menon et al. 2017; Crespo-Leiro et al. 2017; Verhoeven et al. 2018).
+Additional information from prospective trials as well as interventional studies are needed to demonstrate the clinical utility (Menon et al. 2017; Crespo-Leiro et al. 2017; Verhoeven et al. 2018; Filippone and Farber 2020; Preka et al. 2020; Puliyanda et al. 2020).
 Additionally, further research is needed to determine if these molecular biomarkers can be used as a proxy for tolerance of and adequate immunosuppression (O'Callaghan and Knight 2019).